-Keystone spill in Kansas likely the largest in the pipeline's 11-year history
+Keystone spill in Kansas the largest in pipeline's 11-year history

 She pointed to a bill (LB1186) by Lincoln Sen. Eliot Bostar requiring pipeline companies to develop decommissioning and reclamation plans and established a fund to remove the infrastructure once its operating life had come to an end as one example.

-That bill died in the Natural Resources Committee earlier this year.
+That bill died in the Legislature’s Natural Resources Committee earlier this year.

 “We are living with the pipeline, and now the folks in Kansas are living with a spill,” Kleeb said.
 “We need stronger laws in place, we do not have enough laws on the books to keep companies accountable for when these things happen.”